MakeGamesWithUs/GottaCodeEmAll-Cloupp/steps/Welcome.md

 Welcome to Gotta Code 'Em All!
 ==============================
 This tutorial is going to teach you the basics of programming.
 You will be using the Swift programming language, but the concepts you learn will apply to all programming languages.
-You will use variables to store things and methods to define pieces of code.
+You will use variables to store things and functions to define pieces of code.
 You will also use if-then-else statements to decide which piece of code to run and for-loops to run a piece of code multiple times.

 How does this tutorial work?
 ============================